aaronArinder/public-federation/README.md

 ## Branches with PoC solutions
 ### Overview
 These branches represent PoC solutions of the type expressed by (2).
+For them to be successful, they need to do two things:

+1) Remove the dummy secrets/private node, called `secrets`.
+2) Remove private mutations, `createShipment` and `deleteShipment`.

 ### Context
 Apollo's gateway can pull registered schemas for federated services and then combine those schemas together to make one graph.
 We're going to register a public api schema that's only has those fields/nodes we want.